Dineshraja62005/org-management-service/readme.md

 # Organization Management Service – Backend

 A **multi-tenant backend application** built with **FastAPI**, **MongoDB**, and **JWT authentication**.
-This project allows creating, managing, and securing organizations where each organization has isolated data and an admin authenticated via JWT.
+The system allows creating, managing, and securing organizations, where each organization is isolated and managed by its own admin.

 ---

 ## 🚀 Features

-- Modular and clean architecture (route-wise and responsibility-based separation)
-- Clear separation of concerns (models, routes, security, database)
+- Modular and clean architecture with clear separation of concerns
-- Logic grouped by domain (Organization, Auth)
+- Domain-based structure (Organization, Authentication, Security)
-- Easily extensible to class-based services if needed (service layer can be added)
+- Easily extensible to a **class-based service layer**

-- Organization creation with admin credentials
-- Secure password hashing (SHA-256 + bcrypt)
+- Secure password handling using SHA-256 + bcrypt
-- Admin login with JWT authentication
+- Admin authentication using JWT (Bearer tokens)
-- Org-level authorization (admins can act only on their org)
+- Organization-level authorization
-- Full CRUD operations on organizations
+- Full CRUD operations for organizations
 - Multi-tenant MongoDB design (one collection per organization)
-- Interactive API documentation using Swagger
+- Interactive API documentation using Swagger (OpenAPI)

 ---